Wix vs Shopify — Which is Better?

 Free trials

-Let’s kick things off with a look at the background of Wix and Shopify.
+Let’s start our deep dive off with a look at the background of Wix and Shopify.

 Wix and Shopify: the background